johnwbyrd/splintercat/README.md

 ## Installation

-Requires Python 3.12 or later.
+Requires Python 3.11 or later.

 ```bash
 pip install -e .
 ```

+After installation, the `splintercat` command will be available in your PATH.

 ## Quick start